-CHICAGO – To officially launch its National LGBTQ+ Fellowship Program, the American Medical Association Foundation (AMAF) is calling for Letters of Intent from eligible US medical schools and teaching institutions who are interested in developing a fellowship in LGBTQ+ health.
-This unique initiative is designed to improve the health of and address health care inequities experienced by LGBTQ+ individuals, increase the availability of culturally competent medical specialists with special expertise in LGBTQ+ health, and further integrate LGBTQ+ health care curriculum into medical education.
+CHICAGO – To officially launch its National LGBTQ+ Fellowship Program, the American Medical Association Foundation (AMAF) today called for letters of intent from eligible U.S. medical schools and teaching institutions interested in developing a fellowship in LGBTQ+ health.
+This unique initiative is designed to improve the health of, and address health care inequities experienced by, LGBTQ+ individuals, increase the availability of culturally competent medical specialists with special expertise in LGBTQ+ health, and further integrate an LGBTQ+ health care curriculum into medical education.

-“The AMA Foundation is immensely proud to launch the National LGBTQ+ Fellowship Program,” said its president Jacqueline Bello, MD.
+“The AMA Foundation is immensely proud to launch the National LGBTQ+ Fellowship Program,” said its AMAF President Jacqueline Bello, M.D.
 “This program underscores our longstanding commitment to health equity and is the first step to ensuring that LGBTQ+ patients have access to truly excellent medical care.
-We are grateful to Mr. Evans and the LGBTQ+ Fellowship Commission for their knowledge, experience, and commitment to working with the AMAF to create a pipeline of trained LGBTQ+ health specialists.”
+We are grateful to Mr. Evans and the LGBTQ+ Fellowship Commission for their knowledge, experience and commitment to working with the AMAF to create a pipeline of trained LGBTQ+ health specialists.”

 Since 1950, the AMA Foundation has been a leader in health care philanthropy with programs that advance public health and medical education.
 As the philanthropic arm of the world’s largest physician organization, the AMAF has awarded more than $121 million in grants and scholarships, demonstrating nationwide programmatic excellence.